mmontgomery95/mmontgomery95.github.io/_posts/2020-02-21-landingPage.md

 ---

-**The Jumbotron**

-Section named `top` for nav purposes.
-Contains page title, minor descriptive flavor text, important links (like where to get a product).

----

 **Sections**

 Each block of the page is contained within a `<section>`.
 Each section gets a class for navigation purposes.
+Sections used for this project include jumbotron, description, features

+**Jumbotron**
+-   `top` in navigation
+-   Contains page title, descriptive flavor text, and important links

+**Description**
+-   What is this project?
+-   Overview of what the project is and does

+**Features**
+-   Contains a few key features of the product
+-   Each feature contains a _read more_ to keep the page clean

 ---